Viktor1722/Docusaurus-Portfolio/docs/Research Report/2nd Research Phase/Competitive analysis.md

 Feature Analysis: Examine the latest feature updates or enhancements introduced by these competitors, focusing on understanding how they are evolving to meet user demands and market trends.

-I selected this research approach to identify AI models or tools that align with my project's requirements and answer these two sub-research questions.
-Exploring this segment of AI technology through this method has been incredibly enlightening.
-It not only allowed me to gain a deeper understanding of various tools but also to experiment with them firsthand.
-This experience has enriched my perspective, providing me with practical knowledge about the usage of such tools.
-Importantly, it has offered me a clearer understanding of the characteristics that define an effective Text-to-Speech (TTS) AI model, which is invaluable for my assignment.
-Furthermore it gave me a great base for coming to a conclusion which two Ai models are going to be used for the A/B testing where i compered side by side the two models that i liked the most from this competitive analysis.

 ## Comparison

-1. ## Adthos
+1. ## Resemble.Ai

-    **Description:** Adthos provides a platform for generating scripts for audio ads, including voice overs, sound effects, and music.
+    **Description:** Resemble.Ai provides a platform for generating scripts for audio ads, including voice overs, sound effects, and music.
 It uses OpenAI's GPT-4 for script generation and has a library of synthetic voices.

     **Strengths:** Offers a fully produced ad, with options for editing via a browser-based, multi-track editor.
     Features a mix of in-house tech and third-party APIs.